-Telstra Wholesale is offering an Ethernet-based national aggregation capability for legacy DSL and nbn network based broadband services.
-It enables customers to aggregate their legacy DSL and nbn-based customer traffic over a single physical access at a single location in the state of their choice, making the transition to the nbn network easier.
+Telstra Wholesale is offering an Ethernetbased national aggregation capability for legacy DSL and NBN-based broadband services.
+It enables customers to aggregate their legacy DSL and NBNbased customer traffic over a single physical access at a single location in the state of their choice, making the transition to NBN easier.

-The aggregation service has the ability to carry inter-capital VLANs and will offer a consistent solution for broadband via legacy DSL and nbn network based services.

-Service providers are able to choose the capacity (aggregation access service rate) they need to meet customer demand and pay a single monthly charge that covers both legacy DSL and nbn network based traffic.
+The aggregation service has the ability to carry inter-capital VLANs and will offer a consistent solution for broadband via legacy DSL and NBN-based services.
+Service providers are able to choose the capacity (aggregation access service rate) they need to meet customer demand and pay a single monthly charge that covers both legacy DSL and NBN-based traffic.